KarthikDani/Low-Level-MPU6050-Arduino/README.md

 - Acceleration in G's
 - Angular velocity in degrees per second (dps)
 - Temperature in Celsius

+## Features
+- Manually implemented Bit Banged I2C protocol.
+- No external libraries are needed to communicate with the sensor.
+- Functions to read raw 16-bit accelerometer, gyroscope, and temperature data.
+- Converts raw sensor data to standard units (g's, degrees per second, and Celsius).
+- Continuously prints formatted sensor data to the serial monitor.

 ## Technical Breakdown
 The project is structured into two main layers, organized by Doxygen-style comments in the code.
 Statically hosted Documentation can be found at: https://karthikdani.github.io/Low-Level-MPU6050-Arduino/topics.html